sdegutis/immaculatalibrary.com/site/data/snippets/2021-11-24-the-virtuous-are-always-restful-and-have-all-their-needs-met-to-a-healthy-degree.md

 ---
 published: true
+title: >-
-title: The Virtuous are always restful and have all their needs met to a healthy degree
+  The Virtuous are always restful and have all their needs met to a healthy degree
 archiveSlug: sinnersguide00luis
 archivePage: '221'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 139
 ---

 > Moreover, they are bestowed with two extraordinary advantages unknown to the wicked.